-• • the additional audit effort required in assessing in the application of IFRS 15 Revenue from contracts with customers.
+the additional audit effort required in assessing in the application of IFRS 15 Revenue from contracts with customers.
 This is due to complexity arising from the various services provided to students and the different rates for each type of service.
-Sub Substantive testing - test of details • icie luating the appropriateness of the Company's revenue recognition pol- s against the requirements of IFRS 15 Revenue from contracts with cus- ners. • anc recalculated the service fee revenue charged to the parent company d compared it the actual revenue recorded.
-The attribute used and the culation performed are as follows: 0 The number of students multiplied by the number of days in a month of tuition provided multiplied by the agreed fee per student per day.
-0 The number of homestay nights paid for by the Company to homestay providers during the year multiplied by the agreed fee per student.
-0 The number of dormitory nights occupied during the year multiplied by the agreed fee per student. с 0 The number of students for which visas were applied for multiplied by the agreed fee per student.
-9 sele e attributes used in the recalculation were also substantively tested.
-We ected a sample of students billed to parent company during the year and ecked: 0 The students were registered on the student database maintained by the parent company to have been billed for tuition.
-0 The type of accommodation, the student had selected.
+Substantive testing - test of details Evaluating the appropriateness of the Company's revenue recognition policies against the requirements of IFRS 15 Revenue from contracts with customers.
+We recalculated the service fee revenue charged to the parent company and compared it the actual revenue recorded.
+The attribute used and the calculation performed are as follows: The number of students multiplied by the number of days in a month of tuition provided multiplied by the agreed fee per student per day.
+The number of homestay nights paid for by the Company to homestay providers during the year multiplied by the agreed fee per student.
+The number of dormitory nights occupied during the year multiplied by the agreed fee per student. by the agreed fee per student.
+The attributes used in the recalculation were also substantively tested.
+We were also substantively tested.
+We selected a sample of students billed to parent company during the year and checked: The students were registered on the student database maintained by the parent company to have been billed for tuition.
+The type of accommodation, the student had selected.
 In addition, we checked evidence the student had arrived in the country for the service to have been rendered for the relevant period.

-0 Visa application for students were made and approved. • checked service fees billed for the year to the parent company against eipts in the bank statements. • other agents, we checked a sample of service fees billed for the year to er against the receipts in the bank statements.
-Disc closı ires • Ass me auc essing the disclosures relating to the service fees against the require- nts of the accounting standard and evidence obtained throughout our dit.
+Key Audit Matters (continued) Visa application for students were made and approved.
+We checked service fees billed for the year to the parent company against receipts in the bank statements.
+For other agents, we checked a sample of service fees billed for the year to other against the receipts in the bank statements.
+Disclosures Assessing the disclosures relating to the service fees against the requirements of the accounting standard and evidence obtained throughout our audit.